Leadership in the Age of AI

 What do you do about it?

-You start in the order almost no one starts in.
-First, upgrade yourself — the clarity and coherence of the person making the calls.
-Then redesign the system — the workflows, the decision rights, the way the work actually flows.
+You start in the order almost no one chooses.
+First, upgrade yourself: the clarity and coherence of the person making the calls.
+Then redesign the system: the workflows, the decision rights, the way the work actually flows.
 Then bring in the technology, into an organisation that can finally hold it.
+Deloitte's 2025 State of Generative AI survey found insufficient worker skills to be the single biggest barrier to folding AI into existing workflows, and a sharp optimism gap between the C-suite and the people below them.
+That gap is the human operating system showing its seams.

 The bottleneck is no longer the technology.
 It is the human operating system.
-Every executive I work with knows this, and most of them do not yet have the vocabulary for it.
+Every executive I work with knows this, and most do not yet have the vocabulary for it.
 That is not a weakness.
-That is, finally, a good problem to have — because it is the one you can actually do something about.
+That is, finally, a good problem to solve, because it is the one you can actually move.

 SourceFinding on AI initiatives